apache/flink/docs/dev/table/connectors/index.md

 How to use connectors
 --------

-Flink supports to use SQL `CREATE TABLE` statement to register a table.
+Flink supports using SQL `CREATE TABLE` statements to register tables.
 One can define the table name, the table schema, and the table options for connecting to an external system.

 See the [SQL section for more information about creating a table]({% link dev/table/sql/create.md %}#create-table).